Greenzie/boustrophedon_planner/README.md

 This repository is subject to GNU General Public License version 3 or later due to its dependencies.

-The geometric operations rely on CGAL which is restricted by GNU General Public License version 3 or later.
+The geometric operations rely on CGAL which is restricted by GNU Lesser General Public License (LGPL).